1. Home

 Studies in French

-If your children are enrolled in the public sector but do not have a sufficient knowledge of French, they will be integrated into a welcome class to learn basic French.
-They then will be integrated into regular courses.
+If your children are enrolled in the public school system but do not have a sufficient knowledge of French, they will be placed in a reception class to learn the basics of French before joining regular classes.

 Studies in English